 Backdating your council tax reduction

-If you have reached the qualifying age to claim State Pension Credit your entitlement can be backdated.
+If you have reached the qualifying age to claim State Pension Credit, you can backdate your entitlement.
 This is up to a maximum of 3 months from the date you make your claim.
 You do not have to apply for backdating.
 You may have to supply details of your income and capital for the period concerned.
-Your entitlement can only be backdated for a maximum of 26 weeks from the date of your request.
+You can only backdate your entitlement for a maximum of 26 weeks from the date of your request.

-In order for an application to be backdated we must be satisfied that:
+In order to backdate your application, we must be satisfied that: